vladvoicux64/engine-sim-build-tutorial/README.md

 # How to Build?

-# Step 1 - Installing Chocolatey and Cmake
+# Step 1 - Installing Chocolatey, git and Cmake

 Run a Powershell.exe **As Administrator** and enter this command to install chocolatey like this: